NicoleGeorge/fitness-tracker/README.md

 A consumer will reach their fitness goals quicker when they track their workout progress.

-## Acceptance Criteria
+## Build Process

-When the user loads the page, they should be given the option to create a new workout, or continue with their last workout.
+1. created the workout.js model
+2. linked with MongoDB to create the workout schema
+3. routing - api.js file - to get, and update the user data

-The user should be able to:
+Based on the above build, the user is able to:

   * Add exercises to a previous workout plan.